KIMEP University: Colleges

 It offers bachelor's and master's degrees in: economics, international relations, journalism, public and municipal administration, PhD programs in economics and in public administration and dual degree programs with Humboldt University Berlin (Master of Economics and Management Science) and with Yonsei University (Master of Global Affairs and Policy).

 The Department of International Relations is member of an international consortium that offers a joint Erasmus Mundus international master's degree in Central & East European, Russian & Eurasian Studies.

-Prominent faculty members at CSS are Nadeem Naqvi, PhD, Francis Amagoh, PhD, Aigerim Kalybay, PhD, and Dr. Gulnara Dadabayeva.
+Prominent faculty members at CSS are Francis Amagoh, PhD, Aigerim Kalybay, PhD, and Dr. Gulnara Dadabayeva.
 Dr. Gerald Pech serves as dean of the college.

-The School of Law, established in 2010, is a Member of the International Association of Law Schools.
+The School of Law, established in 2010, is a member of the International Association of Law Schools.
 It offers two undergraduate Law degree programs: a Bachelor of Laws (LL.B.) and a Bachelor of International Law (B.I.L.).
 Each program has a minor in Public Law and in Private Law.
 Both may lead to eligibility to practice law in Kazakhstan.
 The programs also feature required Experiential Learning in the KIMEP Legal Clinic, Ask-A-Lawyer Project and/or international moot court and moot arbitration competitions.
 The Law School offers a Master of Laws (LL.M.) degree with tracks in either International Commercial Law or International Human Rights Law.
-The current Dean is Richard Linstrom, J.D.
+The current dean is Richard Linstrom, J.D.

 The College of Human Sciences and Education (CHSE) was established in 2019.
 The college offers four bachelor's degree programs: Two Foreign Languages (TESOL), Translation Studies, Cognitive Science, and Psychology; and four graduate programs: MSc in Psychology, MA in Foreign Languages (TESOL) and an MA in Education Policy and Management, PhD in Education Policy and Management.
 The CHE also offers the English Foundation, Academic English and General Education courses.

 The founding and current dean of the college is Juldyz Smagulova, Ph.D.